 No. Failing a developmental course cannot hurt your GPA; however, failing such a course does have other negative consequences.
 It is can slow down your progression through your degree plan.
 It can interfere with your graduation progress, and it can ultimately stop you from taking your English or math major courses.

 Can I Test Out of Developmental Classes?

 Keep in mind that students are NOT placed in developmental courses.
-You TEST into developmental classes.
-Meaning, if you have been slotted to take a developmental class, either you took the ACT Test or the Compass Test, and results from either test PLACED you in developmental.
-So, you actually put yourself in a developmental class.
+You TEST into developmental classes or are placed in due to your performance on the ACT or your academic performance in high school.
+Meaning, if you have been slotted to take a developmental class, you actually placed yourself in a developmental class.
 There are two ways to advancing out of a developmental class (and both are based on your demonstrating competency).